 Physical Intervention Record Pupil's Name: Class: Date, time and place the physical intervention occurred: What led up to the incident?
 The strategy used to defuse the situation: What exactly happened? (a brief factual account) Was the pupil warned before any physical intervention?
 Why was physical intervention necessary?
 How was physical intervention carried out?
 Who physically intervened?
 How long did the physical intervention last?
-Who was present during the period of physical interv vention?
-Please note any marks or injuries noted on the child how they occurred: or member of staff as a result of the incident and Please note action taken such as treatment in relation the incident to either of the child/ren or member/s of accordance with school procedures.
-Please state the Child's response and the outcome of of the incident.
-Please state the details of the debrief with the pupil a and parent/guardians
+Who was present during the period of physical intervention?
+Please note any marks or injuries noted on the child or member of staff as a result of the incident and how they occurred: Please note action taken such as treatment in relation to any marks or injuries occurring as a result of the incident to either of the child/ren or member/s of staff concerned. reported and recorded in accordance with school procedures.
+Please state the Child's response and the outcome of the incident.
+Please state the details of the debrief with the pupil and parent/guardians

 Please state the details of any damage to property and how it occurred.

-Name of member of Staff completing this form:

-Date this form was completed:

-Signed:

-On completion please immediately hand this form to the Head for the phase that the child is in.
+Name of member of Staff completing this form: Date this form was completed: Signed: On completion please immediately hand this form to the Head for the phase that the child is in.
 This must be completed before the end of the school day.